PoCInnovation/Workshops/software/10.Neo4j/README.md

 Repeat the same process from step 1 to interact with this new entity.

-> :bulb: You can do it very fast because the only things that changes are properties of the entity, the management functions should be the same
+> 💡 You can do it very fast because the only things that changes are properties of the entity, the management functions should be the same

 #### Tests